What is a Multiple in Math? All Kids Need To Know

 We use multiples every single day in our activities.
 You may not be aware of it, but some of your day-to-day businesses require a basic understanding of multiples, and teaching kids this gives them a chance to learn the math concept better.

-Here are some everyday real-life applications of multiples:
+Some everyday real-life applications of multiples are:

 Grocery Shopping